Measures to tackle air pollution

 Extra measures to tackle air pollution

-Low-emission zones for diesel-powered cars
+Low-emission zones for diesel

-All new buses zero-emission from 2025
+All new buses will be zero-emission from 2025 on

-Air quality around sensitive receivers
+Air quality around vulnerable locations

-Programme to meet air quality standards
+Programme to comply with the air quality standards